 | Instruction Manual | Printed or digital guide accompanying the tester. | Provides user operation, warnings, and maintenance instructions. | Review before first use; keep accessible for troubleshooting. |

-This comprehensive table ensures all users can identify each part’s role and learn to optimize its features for the specific application at hand.
+This comprehensive table ensures that all users can identify each part’s role and optimize its features for the specific application.

 Preparing for Testing: How to Ensure the Tool is Ready for Use

-Before using your Klein Tools voltage tester, thorough preparation is key to achieving both safety and reliable operation.
+Before using your Klein Tools voltage tester, thorough preparation is essential for both safety and reliable operation.
 Begin by inspecting the tester for physical damage: check the body, test leads, and sensor tip for cracks, exposed wires, or worn surfaces.
-Any damage can lead to inaccurate readings or unsafe operation, so never use a compromised tester.
+Any damage can lead to inaccurate readings or unsafe operation, so never use a tester that is compromised.

 Check the power source: Most voltage testers are battery-operated.
 Open the battery compartment and ensure the batteries are fresh; replace them if they’re nearing the end of their lifespan.
 A weak battery can lead to false negatives, causing you to wrongly assume a circuit is dead.